MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createprocesswithlogonw.md

 If the dwCreationFlags parameter has a value of 0:

-- The process inherits both the error mode of the caller and the parent's console.
+- The process gets the default error mode, creates a new console and creates a new process group.
 - The environment block for the new process is assumed to contain ANSI characters (see *lpEnvironment* parameter for additional information).
 - A 16-bit Windows-based application runs in a shared Virtual DOS machine (VDM).